A woman with short, wavy black hair sitting by a window, smiling gently and resting her chin on her hand.

 Hi!
 I’m Janine.
-I’m a BBC New Generation Thinker, writer, and academic working across forms — poems, non-fiction, and radio.
+I’m a BBC New Generation Thinker, writer, and academic working across forms — poetry, non-fiction, and radio.

-I’m interested in how we feel about what (and who) we read.
-My work explores how emotions like nostalgia, ambivalence, and love shape the ways we interpret identity and culture, in everything from Hollywood cinema to pop music, from melodramatic novels to real historical events.
+I write about feeling, interpretation, and identity.
+My work explores how emotions like nostalgia, ambivalence, and sentimentality shape the ways we read race, class, and the everyday in everything from Hollywood cinema to pop music, and from melodramatic novels to real historical events.

-My last poetry collection explored sentimentality, my last teaching project examined empathy, my PhD thesis explored racial ambiguity, and now I’m working on a non-fiction book about uncertainty (as part of the HarperCollins Author Academy).
+My recent poetry collection explored love, my last teaching project focused on empathy, and my academic research tackles racial ambiguity in American literature and culture.
+I’m working on a non-fiction book about uncertainty as part of the HarperCollins Author Academy.

 When I’m not teaching literature at the University of York, I work as a freelance writer, workshop facilitator, and mentor.
-I help creatives, researchers, and small businesses share their ideas in ways that feel right for them.
+I help creatives and researchers share their ideas in ways that feel right for them.

 How are we feeling, today?